Flutter Version Management

 Supported Flutter Versions

 Shorebird recommends using the latest stable version of Flutter whenever possible.
-When we make changes to Shorebird we do not currently backport those changes to previous release of Flutter.
+When we make changes to Shorebird we do not currently backport those changes to previous releases of Flutter.

 List Flutter Versions